Andrzej Ciechanowiecki: Art dealership

-In his commercial activities, Ciechanowiecki always gave preference to British museums, in their pick of items at keen prices.
-This was his way of repaying a debt, in his own words, to the country of [his] happy adoption.

 Art curator and collector

 Finally, having established a good income stream, he began collecting works of Polish art and art connected with Poland, in the hope that they would ultimately reach his homeland.
 He was also the co-organiser of three major exhibitions including: Treasures of a Polish King at the Dulwich Gallery in London in 1992.
 Next was the exhibition on Polish Expressionism and The Land of the Winged Horsemen in museums in the USA.
 Travelling to the United States several times a year, he lectured extensively on the history of Polish Culture, particularly in Detroit, where he contributed to the creation of a Polish Section at the Detroit Institute of Arts.
 He also lectured in Britain and had articles published in various scholarly magazines.
-In 1986, when his collections had grown considerably in quantity (and from which he had already donated a number of items to Polish museums), he set up the Ciechanowiecki Foundation at the Royal Castle in Warsaw.
-The foundation distributes its holdings to other Polish museums on long-term loan, but predominantly it has been furnishing the rebuilt Royal Castle.
-He also gave the foundation a large library, his archives and a not inconsiderable sum for the upkeep of the collections.
-Since 1986 he had been enriching the foundation with numerous donations of significant importance, as well as books and archival material.